salman-abedin/bolt/README.md

 -  Create a **paths** and a **filters** file in **~/.config/bolt**.
    Here is a couple of [examples](https://github.com/salman-abedin/bolt/tree/master/example_config)

+-  run `bolt --generate` at startup to generate the search list

--  run `bolt --generate --watch` at startup to generate and monitor the search list respectively
+   -  (Optional) run `bolt --watch` at startup to update the search list on realtime

 -  Bind a key combination with the command `bolt --rofi-search` to launch the prompt

+   -  (Optional) run `bolt --tmux-launch` or `bolt --fzf-search` to use bolt inside the terminal

 -  Type the keyword, press enter and baam!

--  (Optional) You can also use `bolt --tmux-launch` & `bolt --fzf-search` to use bolt inside the terminal

 ## Uninstallation